 Here is one view from the trip.

-I would highly recommend the JW Marriott Phuket to anyone looking a quiet property away from some of the chaos of Patong, with easy access to HKT airport, and the northern part of Phuket Island.
+I recommend the JW Marriott Phuket to anyone looking a quiet property away from some of the chaos of Patong.
+Plus there is easy access to HKT airport, and the northern part of Phuket Island.